-Sediment supply
+Sediment Supply

 The mantle of glacial deposits over the landscape is the primary source material for all the coarse and fine sediment that the stream system conveys.
-At any given time along any given reach of stream most of the sediment observed has been in the stream system for a "long time".
+At any given time along any given reach of stream most of the sediment observed has been in the stream system for a "long time."
 However, it is important to determine where sediment recruitment takes place.
-Unanswered questions remain: Which tributary streams deliver a proportionally larger amount of bed load material that Schoharie Creek has to process?
+Unanswered questions remain: why is there less turbidity in the Manor Kill than in other Catskill watershed systems?
 Are there localized sources in the watershed that lead to localized aggradation?